-David Hunt is Chairman of the Financial Services division of DAC Beachcroft LLP, having been its senior partner from 1996 to 2005.
+David is chairman of the financial services division of DAC Beachcroft LLP, having been its senior partner from 1996 to 2005.
 He joined the firm in 1965 and became a partner in 1969.
 He specialises in regulation and spent much of 2009 conducting an independent review of legal services regulation on behalf of the Law Society of England and Wales.
 He was also instructed by the Commerce and Industry Department of the States of Guernsey to review both insurance and banking on the island.

 "[DAC Beachcroft's] team includes Lord Hunt, a former President of the Chartered Insurance Institute, and was boosted by the hire of Mark Neville and Mathew Rutter."
 Legal 500 UK, 2010 Edition, Insurance: Corporate and Regulatory, London.